How it all started

 Not even in my wildest dreams did I imagine being in the tourism industry, or even starting a company that had traveling as its core.
 I was a bachelor’s and master’s in Political Science, and I worked in the Public and Governmental sectors early on in my career.
 I always enjoyed traveling but I never thought it would become my future.
 But everything was about to change in 2009 when the seeds of passion and innovation first spread in one of the world’s most magical cities, Barcelona.

 This question played in our minds as we continued our journey through the Med aboard Royal Caribbean’s Voyager of The Seas.
-Without knowing it we were then embarking on what would be the next piece of the puzzle: our key client, and now, the industry we work in.
+Without knowing it we were then embarking on what would be the next piece of the puzzle: cruise lines.
+Our key client and the industry we work in.
 It’s funny how things work out, right?

 Back in Colombia, after this wonderful trip, we started our plan.
 We had to become Hop-on Hop-Off experts.
 Where were those buses headquartered?
 Could we get a franchise?
 Where could we even build the buses?
 And like that, our whole business began.
 We had to build everything from the ground up.
 No regulations, nothing to follow.